Skip to main content

 Key takeaways

 • Qulipta (atogepant) is a prescription medication approved to prevent both episodic migraine and chronic migraine headaches in adults.
-While generally safe, it can have adverse effects.

-Qulipta (active drug: atogepant) is a brand-name drug and helpful medicine for some people with migraine headaches; more specifically, it’s approved by the Food and Drug Administration (FDA) as a preventive treatment for migraines, including both episodic migraines and chronic migraines.
+Qulipta (atogepant) is a brand-name drug approved by the Food and Drug Administration (FDA) as a preventive treatment for migraines, including both episodic migraines and chronic migraines.
 Qulipta is similar to Nurtec ODT in that both are in the calcitonin gene-related peptide (CGRP) receptor antagonist drug class.
+Clinical studies confirm the benefits of Qulipta as a migraine treatment.
+With that said, it can have side effects.

 Common side effects of Qulipta